WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oregon/WaterAllocation/ReadME.md

 - **spreadsheet listed above**

 #### Operation:
- - Generate empty waterAllocations.csv file with controlled vocabulary headers
+ - Generate empty waterAllocations.csv file with controlled vocabulary headers.
- - Assign Native Allocation ID from 'snp_id'
+ - Assign Native Allocation ID from 'snp_id'.
  - Map Site IDs from sites.csv based on the 'pod_location_id's that correspond to the NativeAllocationID ('snp_id').
-Note there might be multiple sites mapped into on water right
+Note there might be multiple sites mapped into one water right.
- - Map Watersource IDs from watersources.csv based on source name and source type
+ - Map Watersource IDs from watersources.csv based on source name and source type.
- - Assign Beneficial Use from 'use_code_description'
+ - Assign Beneficial Use from 'use_code_description'.
- - Map Allocation type from dictionary for 'claim_char' code
+ - Map Allocation type from dictionary for 'claim_char' code.
- - Specify Allocation owner as company name from 'name_company' or the 'name_last' and 'name_first' of individual owners
+ - Specify Allocation owner as company name from 'name_company' or the 'name_last' and 'name_first' of individual owners.
- - Get Allocation priority date from 'priority_date' and format it in WaDE2 compatible form
+ - Get Allocation priority date from 'priority_date' and format it in WaDE2 compatible form.
- - Get Allocation time frame start by concatenating 'begin_month' and 'begin_day' and formating them to 'mm/dd' form
+ - Get Allocation time frame start by concatenating 'begin_month' and 'begin_day' and formating them to 'mm/dd' form.
- - Get Allocation time frame end by concatenating 'end_month' and 'end_day' and formating them to 'mm/dd' form
+ - Get Allocation time frame end by concatenating 'end_month' and 'end_day' and formating them to 'mm/dd' form.
- - Get Allocation amount from 'rate_cfs' for each POD corresponding to a given water right, and aggregate/sum them to obtain value for a the water right
+ - Get Allocation amount from 'rate_cfs' for each POD corresponding to a given water right, and aggregate/sum them to obtain value for a the water right.
- - Get Allocation maximum from 'max_rate_acre_feet' for each POD corresponding to a given water right, and aggregate/sum them to obtain value for a the water right
+ - Get Allocation maximum from 'max_rate_acre_feet' for each POD corresponding to a given water right, and aggregate/sum them to obtain value for a the water right.
- - Assign WaterAllcation Native URL from 'wris_link'
+ - Assign WaterAllcation Native URL from 'wris_link'.
- - Drop rows if both Allocation amount and Allocation maximum are null
+ - Drop rows if both Allocation amount and Allocation maximum are null.
- - Drop duplicates if any
+ - Drop duplicates if any.
- - Copy results into **waterallocations.csv** and export
+ - Copy results into **waterallocations.csv** and export.

 #### Sample Data (Note: not all fields shown):
 OrganizationUUID | SiteUUID | WaterSourceUUID | BeneficialUseCategory | AllocationNativeID | AllocationOwner | AllocationTypeCV | AllocationLegalStatusCV